JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

 - Solving Optimization Problems with Embedded Dynamic Systems
     - Matthew Wilhelm ([@mewilhel](http://github.com/mewilhel)), Univ.
 Connecticut
     - Project link (TO BE ADDED)

+- Solving Optimization Problems with Embedded Dynamical Systems.

+    - Matthew Wilhelm (@mewilhel), Univ.
+Connecticut - Speaking.

+        - Matthew E. Wilhelm received a B.S. in Applied Mathematics from the University of North Carolina at Greensboro, Greensboro, NC, USA (2009), and a M.S. in Chemical Engineering from Columbia University, New York, NY, USA (2011).
+He is currently a PhD Candidate in Chemical and Biomolecular Engineering at the  University of Connecticut where his research interests include: nonconvex optimization, dynamic simulation and optimization, mathematical biology, and engineering & STEM pedagogy.

+    - Matthew Stuber (@MatthewStuber), Univ.
+Connecticut

+        - Matthew D. Stuber received a Bachelor of Chemical Engineering degree from the University of Minnesota – Twin Cities (2007) and a PhD in Chemical Engineering from MIT (2012).
+He is currently an Assistant Professor of Chemical and Biomolecular Engineering at the University of Connecticut his research interests include: process systems engineering, design under uncertainty, renewable energy and process integration, desalination and water treatment.

+    - Description of Talk:

+        - We review our recent work on the EAGODynamicOptimizer.jl and DynamicBounds.jl packages which extended the EAGO.jl nonconvex optimizer to address formulations containing embedded dynamical systems.
+We highlight a series of approaches for constructing the requisite convex and concave relaxations of differential equations in the original decision space and discuss the use of such techniques in a global optimization context.
+These methods may readily be composed with existing McCormick relaxations approaches which allows for the solution of general nonlinear formulations to certified global optimality.
+Use cases relevant to hybrid data-driven process modeling, parameter estimation, and worst-case robust design are discussed.

 ### Probability Bounds Analysis in Julia (20min + 2min Q)